England. Change location

 Entry requirements

 OU level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning to help you progress to modules at OU level 2.
-This module builds on the skills and understandings of relevant arts and humanities subjects developed through the study of Discovering the arts and humanities (A111).
+This module builds on the skills and understanding of relevant arts and humanities subjects developed through the study of Discovering the arts and humanities (A111).
 We strongly advise you to take A111 first unless you have already completed The arts past and present (AA100), now discontinued.

 Successful completion of this module will equip you for more specialised OU level 2 arts and humanities modules.
-This module focuses on the subject areas of Art History, Classical Studies, Creative Writing, and English Literature and may therefore be of particular relevance if you intend to study any of these subjects at OU level 2 or beyond.
+This module focuses on the subject areas of Art History, Classical Studies, Creative Writing, and English Literature and may, therefore, be of particular relevance if you intend to study any of these subjects at OU level 2 or beyond.

 If you have any doubt about the suitability of the module, please speak to an adviser.